AliRezaJoodi/AliRezaJoodi/README.md

 ## Summary
-An Electronics Developer with over 10 years of experience in Hardware Design, PCB Design, and Microcontroller Programming.
+An Embedded Hardware Design with over 10 years of experience in Hardware Design, PCB Design, and Microcontroller Programming.

 ## Skills
 - Digital **Hardware Design**.